 Studies inform us that wine consumption has continued to decline since the 2000s in Europe.
 This gives us the opportunity to look at the evolution of wine consumption, especially in restaurants.
 Les Grappes therefore offers you an assessment of wine consumption in the restaurant as well as a focus on its new practices.
 This is enough to understand the new challenges of serving wine in restaurants.

-It should be noted that restaurants are one of the most popular places for French people to eat, with 43%.
+It should be noted that the restaurant is one of the favourite places for French people to eat, with 43%.
 Wine is consumed both in traditional independent restaurants (representing 5.55 million hectolitres), in chain restaurants (representing 250,000 hectolitres), in collective restaurants (600,000 hectolitres) and in cafeterias (with 100,000 hectolitres).

-The practice of wine consumption in restaurants has dropped significantly.
-Three complaints can be made to restaurants regarding the promotion and service of wine:
+The practice of wine consumption in restaurants has declined significantly.
+There are three grievances that can be made to restaurants regarding the promotion and service of wine:

-However, new consumption practices must be seen as opportunities for restaurateurs to rebound and enhance the practice of wine consumption in restaurants.
+However, new consumption practices must be seen as opportunities for restaurateurs to rebound and enhance wine consumption in restaurants.

 If the 75 centilitre format tends to discourage customers, wine by the glass is the solution!
 Consumption is thus more controlled, reduced, and one has the impression of drinking less.
 It is therefore a lower risk, which allows moderate drinking.
-Also this practice allows you to taste several wines, without having to drink a whole bottle.
-The price can be attractive.
+This practice also allows you to taste several wines, without having to drink a whole bottle.
+In addition, the price can be attractive to the consumer.

 This practice has spread widely, so that a recent study showed that two thirds of customers in cafés, restaurants and hotels prefer wine to glass rather than bottles.
-This phenomenon is more pronounced among the younger generations, who prefer wine to glass at 77%, while those over 50 years of age show a 32% attachment to the bottle.
+This phenomenon is more pronounced among the younger generations who prefer wine to glass at 77%, when the over 50s show their attachment to the bottle at 32%.

 This service should be promoted since for the moment it is mainly offered as an aperitif, and not as an accompaniment to dishes.
-It allows consumers at the same table to avoid having to drink the same wine.
+It also allows consumers at the same table to enjoy different wines.

 It is also important to note the trend towards local consumption in restaurants.
 Regional wines, produced from local terroirs, are very popular.
-The same phenomena can be found as for other agricultural products: in the same way as food for restaurateurs, the wine must come from the region, reflecting its richness and local particularities.
+We then find the same phenomenon as for other agricultural products: in the same way as dishes for restaurateurs, the wine must come from the region, testifying to its richness and local particularities.

-This feature is found mainly in wine-growing regions such as Languedoc for example.
+This trend is very present in wine-growing regions such as Languedoc.
 It is about promoting your region, and for consumers, it is an invitation to celebrate and (re)discover the region.

 In addition to "local consumption", original wines are also highly prized.
-Indeed, they arouse interest and curiosity because they come from small terroirs, because they come from unknown appellations.
+Indeed, they arouse interest and curiosity because they come from small terroirs and because they are of unknown names.
 Their discovery is facilitated by the practice of selling wine by the glass.